 He did more than anyone to professionalize the British design.
 He took it from a cottage industry (crayons and airbrushes!) to a fully professionalized industry.
 But in the 1980s, when design firms were launching themselves on the stock market, driving Porsches, and opening offices around the world, Henrion recoiled from this reversal of priorities.
 For him, it had to be about the work, not the money.
 He spent his last decade teaching, writing and evangelizing on behalf of design.
 At a time when it wasn’t fashionable to say it, he maintained that a designer had a duty to society that went beyond helping to sell stuff.
 One of his most celebrated works is a poster that he did (unpaid, of course) for the Campaign for Nuclear Disarmament (CND).

-Well, its counter intuitive, but our expensive books sell better than our cheap ones.
+What did you learn about publishing that you did not know?Well, its counter intuitive, but our expensive books sell better than our cheap ones.
 As e-books and tablets grow in popularity, and at a time when you can see nearly everything online, we’ve discovered that people (in our case, designers) seem to value printed books more than ever.
 But – it has to be books that push all known boundaries, and text, design and printing has to be best in show.

 Designer ResourceGive your creativity the extra bit of TLC it needs with the “Creative Tune-up for Designers” course with Jim Krause.
 It’s just in time to get you focused for the new year, too.